 Script Development / DataFlux Func Sidecar

-Using the Sidecar Connector operation object allows users to invoke Sidecar to execute Shell commands.
+Using the Sidecar Connector object allows users to invoke Sidecar to execute Shell commands.

 DFF.CONN(...)